AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-node/actions/web/playwright-actions.md

 The `browser driver` parameter provides fine-grained control and takes the **highest priority** if both parameters are present.

 * **Usage:** This can be added to any specific web action.
-* **Override Logic:** It is designed to override global driver preferences for specific steps.
+* **Override Logic:** It overrides global driver preferences for specific steps.
+* **Result:** It has the same execution effect as changing the action subfield from `selenium action` to `playwright action`, or from `playwright action` to `selenium action`, but without editing the original action row.
-* **Example:** If an action is defined as a `selenium action` but includes this optional parameter set to `playwright`, the action is converted to `playwright action` internally.
+* **Example:** If an action is defined as a `selenium action` but includes this optional parameter set to `playwright`, the action is converted to `playwright action` internally at runtime.

 | Parameter | Type | Value |
 | --- | --- | --- |